-Many people buried at St. Luke's have interesting stories.
-Here are links to some of them.
+Many people buried in St. Luke's Churchyard have interesting stories.
+Here are links to some of their stories.

-Allan David Ballantyne is one of the Saanich residents remembered at the Saanich Remembers, Residents who Served in World War I website.
+Allan David Ballantyne (Row B Plot 45) is remembered at the Saanich Remembers, Residents who Served in World War I website.

-Rev. William Barton is one of the Royal Victoria Yacht Club members whose biography is included at the Royal Victoria Yacht Club Great War Commemoration Project website.
+Rev. William Barton (Row A Plot 46) was a Royal Victoria Yacht Club member.
+His biography is included at the Royal Victoria Yacht Club Great War Commemoration Project website.

-Alfred Calder Bell is remembered at the Saanich Remembers, Residents who Served in World War I website.
+Alfred Calder Bell (Row F Plot 55)is remembered at the Saanich Remembers, Residents who Served in World War I website.

-Edmund Godfrey Burr discovered the principle of diffused lighting camouflage, which was used during WWII.
+Edmund Godfrey Burr (Row N West Plot 03B) discovered the principle of diffused lighting camouflage, which was used during WWII.
 See Wikipedia link and article in Fontanus, a scholarly journal edited and produced by McGill Librarians.

-Canon William Newton is featured in a blog entry at the Alberta Historic Places website.
+Canon William Newton (Row F Plot 01) is featured in a blog entry at the Alberta Historic Places website.

-James Stewart Simpson finally received a marker on his grave through the Last Post Fund.
-Read the story to find out how this happened.
+James Stewart Simpson (Row A East Plot 36) finally received a marker on his grave through the Last Post Fund.
+Read how this came about.

-Harriet Stewart - Read about the family legend regarding the tree on Mrs. Stewart's plot.
+Harriet Stewart (Row A East Plot 34) - Read about the family legend regarding the tree on Mrs. Stewart's plot.